AlgebraLoveme/AlgebraLoveme.github.io/_pages/Entertainment.md

 18:16, 2019-09-10: Totally heartbroken to finally figure out that I have 2 over-600-page textbook, 1 over-400-page textbook, and 1 over-1400-page textbook(*art of assembly language*) to read this term already!
 Anyway, happy Teachers' day!

 18:22, 2019-09-10: Really amazed!
 It seems everybody is taking Assembly Language class!
 What's wrong with all the students?
 The whole classroom which has capacity of 200 people is overcrowded!

+20:58, 2019-09-10: Had my first Assembly Language class.
+It is so fascinating!
+Professor taught us how to crack a simple password verification exe file.
+Totally impressed by him!:grin: